Han–Xiongnu wars: Background

 During the Warring States period, the Qin, Zhao, and Yan states conquered various nomadic territories inhabited by the Xiongnu and other Hu peoples.
 They strengthened their new frontiers with elongated wall fortifications.
 By 221 BC, the Qin ended the chaotic Eastern Zhou period by conquering all other states and unifying China proper.
-In 215 BC, Qin Shi Huang ordered General Meng Tian to set out against the Xiongnu tribes, situated in the Ordos region, and establish a frontier region at the Ordos Loop.
-Believing that the Xiongnu were a possible threat, the emperor launched a pre-emptive strike against the Xiongnu with the intention of expanding his empire.
-Later that year, General Meng Tian succeeded in defeating the Xiongnu and driving them from the Ordos region, seizing their territory as result.
+In 215 BC, Qin Shi Huang ordered Meng Tian to set out against the Xiongnu tribes situated in the Ordos region and establish a frontier at the Ordos Loop.
+Believing the Xiongnu were a possible threat, the emperor launched this pre-emptive strike, also with the intention of expanding his empire.
+Later that year, Meng Tian succeeded in defeating the Xiongnu and seizing their territory.
 After the catastrophic defeat at the hands of Meng, Touman Chanyu and his followers fled far into the Mongolian Plateau.
-Fusu (Prince of Qin) and General Meng Tian were stationed at a garrison in Suide and soon began the construction of walled defences, connecting them with the old walls built by Qin, Yan and Zhao states.
-The fortified walls ran from Liaodong to Lintao, thus enclosing the conquered Ordos region, safeguarding the Qin empire against the Xiongnu and other northern nomadic people.
-Due to the northward expansion, the threat that the Qin empire posed to the Xiongnu ultimately led to the state formation of the many tribes towards a confederacy.
+Fusu and Meng Tian were stationed at a garrison in Suide and soon began the construction of walled defences, connecting them with the old walls built by the Qin, Yan and Zhao states.
+The fortified walls ran from Liaodong to Lintao, thus enclosing the conquered Ordos region and safeguarding the Qin dynasty against the Xiongnu and other northern nomadic people.
+Due to the northward expansion, the threat that the Qin posed to the Xiongnu ultimately led the many tribes towards the formation of a confederacy.

-However, after the sudden death of Qin Shi Huang, the ensuing political corruption and chaos during the short reign of Qin Er Shi led to various anti-Qin rebellions, eventually brought about the collapse of the Qin dynasty.
-A massive civil war then erupted between various reinstated states, with Liu Bang eventually being victorious and establishing the Han dynasty.
+However, after Qin Shi Huang's sudden death, the ensuing political corruption and chaos during the short reign of Qin Er Shi led to various anti-Qin rebellions, eventually bringing about the collapse of the Qin dynasty.
+A massive civil war then erupted between various reinstated states, with Liu Bang ultimately being victorious and establishing the Han dynasty.
 During the transitional years between Qin and Han, while the Chinese were mainly focused towards the interior of their nation, the Xiongnu took the opportunity to retake the territory north of the wall.
 The Xiongnu frequently led incursions to the Han frontier and had considerable political influence over the border regions.
-In response, Emperor Gaozu led a Han army against the Xiongnu in 200 BC, pursuing them as far as Pingcheng (present-day Datong, Shanxi) before being ambushed by Modu Chanyu's cavalry.
-His encampment was encircled by the Xiongnu, but Emperor Gaozu escaped after seven days.
+In response, Emperor Gaozu led an army against the Xiongnu in 200 BC, pursuing them as far as Pingcheng (present-day Datong, Shanxi) before being ambushed by Modu Chanyu's cavalry.
+His encampment was encircled by the Xiongnu, but he escaped after seven days.
 After realizing that a military solution was not feasible for the time being, Emperor Gaozu sent Liu Jing to negotiate peace with Modu Chanyu.
-In 198 BC, a marriage alliance was concluded between the Han and the Xiongnu, but this proved far from effective as the incursions in the frontier regions continued.
+In 198 BC, a marriage alliance was concluded between the Han and the Xiongnu, but this proved far from effective as the incursions in the border regions continued.